Abby Dowse Sizzles In A Sexy Strapless Purple Romper

 Blond bombshell Abby Dowse tantalized her 2.3 million Instagram followers with her latest update, a sizzling snap in which she rocked a strapless purple romper.
 The ensemble was from the online retailer Fashion Nova, a brand that Abby has worn on her Instagram page countless times before.
 She made sure to acknowledge the brand by tagging their Instagram page in the picture itself as well as in the caption of the post.

 Though Abby didn’t include a geotag on the post, the picture was taken indoors, in a neutral space with crisp white walls and doors.
-A small potted plant in the background added a burst of greenery, but the neutral backdrop provided the perfect setting for Abby’s colorful outfit to shine.
+A small potted plant in the background added a burst of greenery, and the neutral backdrop provided the perfect setting for Abby’s colorful outfit to shine.

 The strapless romper stretched across her ample assets, and Abby appeared to have gone braless underneath the garment.
 The straight neckline didn’t reveal any cleavage, but the top still showed off plenty of her bronzed skin, from her chest to her sculpted arms and shoulders.